luke10x/nodecontainers/public/views/creating-files-inside-container-volume/002-monorepo-script.md

 It can be convenient when you have a distributed application, especially in microservices, or shared libraries used from different packages.

+If you have your entire stack in one place,
 It makes it easy to onboard new developers to a project, Allows refactoring across services with more confidence.
 And avoids version incompatibilities.